 I got up early, packed my few remaining items, and headed back to the Grayswandir.
 I didn’t even bother hitting the common fresher before I did; I almost preferred the tiny one on the ship by this point.

-I stopped by my cabin long enough to drop off my downpack, use the ship’s fresher, and switch into my captain’s uniform.
-I stuck my head onto the bridge to see that Do’rex was already there and setting up our course then left.
-He flipped a tentacle in my direction to acknowledge me then went back to work.
+I stopped by my cabin long enough to drop off my downpack, use the ship’s fresher, and switch into my Captain’s uniform.
+I stuck my head onto the bridge to see that Do’rex was already there and setting up our course, then left.
+He flipped a tentacle in my direction to acknowledge me while continuing his work.

 “Ready to head out?”

 He nodded but I noticed that he looked away from me as he did.
 “Yeah… sure.
 Ready to go.”

 He shook his head, still looking away.
 “No!
 No….
 I’m good.”

 I hesitated.
 “OK,” I said finally.
 “Let me know if there’s anything, OK?
 Anything.”
 I emphasized the last word.

 I stood for a few seconds, then shrugged.
 “OK.
 Passengers should be getting here in about an hour or so.
 Just get them to their cabins and run through the usual ‘welcome aboard’ speech.
 Oh, we’re going to have to make a scoop run on the way out, so make sure they get the emergency briefing.”